Photoslurp bags $870k for its ‘shop the look’ UGC marketing platform

 The team’s SaaS platform is designed for brands to build influence by leveraging user generated content (UGC) in their marketing — with the underlying premise being that online advertising is delivering diminishing returns, thereby placing more importance on ‘native advertising’ techniques, and specifically on embedded UGC as a key avenue for digital marketing.

-Photoslurp’s tech works by crawling social media platforms (specifically Instagram, Facebook and Twitter) looking for tagged photos and videos of products being used in the wild — to act as “shoppable social proof”, as it calls it, to help brands sell their stuff (via integrating the UGC into their online stores, in a ‘shop this look’ format).
+Photoslurp’s tech works by crawling social media platforms (specifically Instagram, Facebook and Twitter) looking for tagged photos and videos of products being used in the wild — to act as “shoppable social proof”, as it calls it, to help brands sell their stuff via integrating the UGC into their online stores, in a ‘shop this look’ format.

 The harvesting of relevant UGC is done automatically by the platform — after which there’s an intended manual curation process to refine the final selections.